-3. Obsolete and Changed Features of Version 5
+5. Obsolete and Changed Features

 The original implementation of Version 5 supported both a compiler (iconc) and an interpreter (icont).
-Version 7.5 supports only an interpreter.
-Interpretation is only slightly slower than the execution of compiled code and the interpreter is portable and gets into execution much more quickly than the compiler.
-However, it is not possible to load C functions with the interpreter as it was with the compiler.
-A system for personalized interpreters [5] is included with Version 7.5 for UNIX systems to make it comparatively easy to add new functions and otherwise modify the Icon run-time system.
+Version 8 supports only an interpreter.
+It is not possible to load C functions with the interpreter as it was with the compiler.
+A system for personalized interpreters [6] is included with Version 8 for UNIX systems to make it comparatively easy to add new functions and otherwise modify the Icon run-time system.